dmakarau/favorite_places/README.md

 ![SQLite](https://img.shields.io/badge/SQLite-Database-003B57?style=for-the-badge&logo=sqlite&logoColor=white)
 ![License](https://img.shields.io/badge/License-Educational-brightgreen?style=for-the-badge)

 A Flutter app where you can save your favorite places with photos and locations.
 Built with Material Design 3, it lets you capture moments with the camera, grab GPS coordinates, and explore everything on interactive Google Maps.
-All your data persists locally using SQLite.
+All your data persists locally using SQLite, and you can easily manage your places with swipe-to-delete functionality.

 ## Features

 The app combines camera functionality with location services and mapping.
 You can take photos directly in the app or select from your gallery, automatically detect your current location via GPS, or manually pick spots by tapping on Google Maps.
 Each place gets stored with its photo, coordinates, and a human-readable address that we resolve using Google's geocoding API.

 The UI follows Material Design 3 principles with a professional indigo and teal color scheme.
 I've implemented proper state management using Riverpod and structured everything with clean architecture patterns.
-All your places are saved to a local SQLite database, so nothing gets lost when you restart the app.
+All your places are saved to a local SQLite database with robust error handling and automatic cleanup of corrupted data.

 **Key functionality:**
 - Camera integration with image_picker